junomation/ChatGPTHistoryLocalBackUpforEDGE/README.md

 To load a Edge extension that you have on your local drive, you would need to enable "developer mode" in the Edge browser first.
 Here are the steps:

+You can download the file and extract them to a local path at https://github.com/NapaNova/ChatGPTHistoryLocalBackUpforEDGE/raw/main/ChatGPTHistoryLocalBackUpEdge1.zip

+or

 clone this repostiory ```git clone https://github.com/NapaNova/ChatGPTHistoryLocalBackUp.git```

 And remember this folder path for later use when you need to load up the actual extension into edge.